 You can request journal articles via Interlending, and you can ask the Library to consider purchasing any books you need by filling in the form below.

-We have now reinstated Book Recalls, meaning that you're once again able to place requests via YorSearch if all the copies of a book are on loan.
-You can continue to use the Purchase Request Form to ask us to purchase new items for the Library or to check for electronic availability of books for currently hold in print.
+Use the Purchase Request Form (linked below) to ask us to purchase new items for the library, or to check for electronic availability of books we currently hold in print.

 Standard print orders may take several weeks to arrive, depending on availability.
 Ebooks are usually available within a few days of purchase, however not everything is available for the Library to buy as an ebook even if a Kindle version exists.
 You will be notified when we have placed the order, and again when it’s available.

 We prioritise genuinely urgent requests.
 If the material is required urgently, please let us know on the Purchase Request Form to allow us to prioritise, but please use this responsibly.
-You can also place a borrowing request via YorSearch following the order; this helps us prioritise these.
+You can also place a borrowing request via YorSearch following the order; this helps us prioritise these when they arrive in the library.
 We use a network of approved suppliers who can guarantee delivery times and quality.

 Requests for new subscriptions

 In order to manage budgets for resources with ongoing costs, we have to carefully consider the impact of taking out new subscriptions.
 If you would like the Library to subscribe to a journal or database not currently available in our collection, please speak to your Academic Liaison Librarian who will advise you how to complete the Subscription request form.

 Expensive research and teaching requests